ReagentX/purple_air_api/docs/documentation.md

 ## Plantower PMS sensor notes

-**ATM** is "**atmospheric**", meant to be used for outdoor applications **CF=1** is meant to be used for indoor or controlled environment applications However, PurpleAir uses CF=1 values on the map.
-This value is lower than the ATM value in higher measured concentrations.
+- **ATM** is "**atmospheric**", meant to be used for outdoor applications
+- **CF=1** is meant to be used for indoor or controlled environment applications
+  - However, PurpleAir uses CF=1 values on the map
+  - This value is lower than the ATM value in higher measured concentrations